Tamarix aphylla: Australia

 Within these regions, it has spread, most dramatically and noticeably in central Australia after the floods of 1974 along the Finke River in the Northern Territory.
 Since then it has become a serious weed and invasive species in the Northern Territory and Western Australia.
 The species had been present for many decades without much spread before this.

 It tends to use more water than most native plants in Australia, which it outcompetes.
 It has replaced the indigenous eucalyptus along watercourses in the interior.
 It has been declared a weed of national significance in Australia.

 United States

 It is commonly used for windbreaks on the edges of agricultural fields and as a shade tree in the deserts of the Southwestern United States.
 This species has not naturalized in areas of the United States where it has been grown, unlike other species in the genus Tamarix that are vigorously invasive.

 History

 Most botanists and Bible scholars believe that the eshel tree planted by Abraham in the Book of Genesis, was Tamarix aphylla, Carl Linnaeus wrote that its name was derived from the Ancient Greek 'a' "without", and 'phyllon "leaf".

 In Urdu and Hindi, the tree is called farash (فراش) and in Punjabi, it is called kooan (کواں).
 In Baluchi, it is called shakargaaz or siahgaaz.
-In Saraiki, it is called Khagal.
+In Saraiki, it is called Khagal. while in Pashto it is called Ghaz (غز).

 Chemistry

-2,6-Digalloyl glucose and 3,6-digalloyl glucose are gallotannins found in galls of T. aphylla.
+2,6-Digalloyl glucose and 3,6-digalloyl glucose are gallotannins which are found in the galls of T. aphylla.